DearLorditsNate/Yum-me/README.md

 - What I learned: "<em>insert what you learned throught his project!<em>"

 ### [Jenn Goldman]()
-- Primary Contributions:
+- Primary Contributions: Front End framework and styling
-- Team Strengths:
+- Team Strengths:  Front End, CSS
-- Favorite Aspect:
+- Favorite Aspect: My team <3
-- What I learned: "<em>insert what you learned throught his project!<em>"
+- What I learned: "<em>Finally mastered the development workflow of GitHub in regards to creating branches and pull requests!
+Also, gained more familiarity with Handlebars. <em>"